Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusTopic.md

 PS C:\> Get-AzureRmServiceBusTopic -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_exampl1
 ```

-Returns the description of the specified topic for given Service Bus namespace.
+Returns the description of the specified topic for the given Service Bus namespace.

 ## PARAMETERS